Saranshthakur/langgraph-tool-chatbot/README.md

    - Conditional edges (`tools_condition`) decide when to jump between them.

 4. **Run it**
    - You send a message like “What is LangGraph?”
-   - The flow goes: `chatbot → tools → chatbot` (if tool call happens).
    - The final answer is printed at the end.

 In short, the model figures out when it needs extra info and uses the right tool to get it before replying.